kysakhin/obsidian-notes/assembly/addressing modes.md

 cmov is used in compiler design to reduce the need for branching

 ---
-signed and unsigned integers use different flags for comparisions.
+signed and unsigned integers use different flags for comparisons.

-## unsigned comparision
+## unsigned comparison
-since they dont have negative values, comparision is simply done by subtraction. and from the result, the **Carry Fag (CF)** is set. \
+since they dont have negative values, comparison is simply done by subtraction. and from the result, the **Carry Fag (CF)** is set. \
 if CF = 1, that means that a borrow occurred, meaning that the first number was lesser than the second. \
 if CF = 0, that means that there was no borrow involved, and hence the second number was the lesser one. \
 along with this, the Zero Flag (ZF) is also used to track equality

-## signed comparision
+## signed comparison
 since signed integers use their MSB for sign, we need to consider the **Sign Flag (SF)** and the **Overflow Flag (OF)** for results. \
 if SF = 1 means that the result of the subtraction was negative. \
 if OF = 1 means that a large negative number was subtracted from a positive number. \